 By Poulomi Das May.
 31, 2018

 We are so used to seeing martyr moms and haanikarak bapus on screen, that Farooq Shaikh’s portrayal as Bunny’s endearing dad in Yeh Jawaani Hai Deewani provides a much-needed respite.
-The film, which completes five years today, rejects stereotyping the older generation as dream killers.
+The film rejects stereotyping the older generation as dream killers.

-Five years ago on this day, Bollywood gave us a film where boy meets girl.
+Seven years ago, Bollywood gave us a film where boy meets girl.
 They take a life-altering trip and open up to each other.
 Boy is happy-go-lucky, a dreamer, and a solid charmer.
 Girl is nerdy, shy, and wants to explore the world.
 Sparks fly during their concise time together.
 But they have to part, only to reunite in the backdrop of a big, fat Indian wedding.

 At first glance, the plot of Yeh Jawaani Hai Deewani, Ayan Mukherji’s second directorial outing, seems like a mish-mash of Dilwale Dulhaniya Le Jayenge, Kuch Hota Hai, and Kal Ho Naa Ho with several millennial exceptions.
 Bunny (Ranbir Kapoor), Naina (Deepika Padukone), Avi (Aditya Roy Kapur), and Aditi (Kalki Koechlin) “find themselves” in Manali.
 The romance (and the sizzling chemistry) between its leads is merely a backdrop for a portrait of childhood friendships, the stubborn romanticisation of escapism, and the modern aversion to compromising on your dreams.